NACLASOL/ACE_project_kaiba.grok/README.md

 When running any of the following files: `adapt.py`, `grade_article.py`, `grader_ui.py`; your traces will be logged to your Opik account, as configured during the Opik configuration.

+Custom Opik evaluation rules are available upon request.
+Please contact the developer using any form of communication, including the email provided at the end of this file.

 ## File functionality.

 - `adapt.py`:
-Main adaptation process.
+Main Agentic Context Engineering (ACE) adaptation process.
 Uses the main ACE roles to create an AI updated ACE Notebook.

 - `grade_article.py`:
-This file grades a single CEFR B2 exam article using the latest Playbook adaptation.
+This file grades a single CEFR B2 English exam article using the latest Playbook adaptation.

 - `grader_ui.py`:
 Basic Streamlit application to grade student articles individually or in batches.

 - `parse_data.py`:
-Extracts the CEFR B2 English Article Writing Rubric and student article examples with their corresponding scores from their corresponding PDF files.
+Extracts the CEFR B2 English Article Writing Rubric and student article examples with their respective scores from their corresponding PDF files.

 - `upv_grader`:
 Configures the LLM's used by the `adapt.py` file, initializes the main ACE roles, and creates the initial Playbook seeds.